cylorun/Map-Check/README.md

 # Map-Check
+Downloads MCSR practice maps

 # Usage
-Run the jar file and select instances, you only need to select the instance directory not saves or .minecraft.
+Run the jar file and select instances, to select multiple you can use ctrl or shift.
+You only need to select the instance directory, **not saves or .minecraft**.

 Select the maps you want and press download.

 If u have any issues or suggestions you can dm me on discord. @cylorun

+You can add your other maps that are not in it by default by adding their download link(.zip) to the "Custom map" box and pressing add
-# Maps
+# Default Maps
-- Also supports custom maps aslong as you provide a download link for them(.zip)
-- You can also modify the maps.json file to change the default maps

 - Llamas bastion practice
 - Crafting v2
 - Zero Cycle prep